ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h3 align="center">Data collection and cleaning</h3>
 <div style="height: 20px;"></div>

-<p>I will work with the <strong><a href="https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html" target="_blank"> Planetary Systems</a></strong> dataset from the NASA exoplanets archive, a collaboration between Caltech and NASA under its Exoplanet Exploration Program.From the parameter table documentation for this dataset I chose a small set of values from the dataset that are likely to be of biggest interest. </p>
+<p>I will work with the <strong><a href="https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html" target="_blank"> Planetary Systems</a></strong> dataset from the NASA exoplanets archive, a collaboration between Caltech and NASA under its Exoplanet Exploration Program.
+The dataset records data on each of the 5638 confirmed exoplanets.</p>

 <div style="height: 10px;"></div>